 Congratulations on owning your very own AeroGarden!
+(If you’re looking for the right model for you, we have ranked reviews of the best AeroGardens!)
 Not only are AeroGardens super great to have as far as sustainability and fun goes, but anytime you’re able to watch your own plants grow is truly rewarding!
 Take a minute to pat yourself on the back for being so green and earth conscious!

 Ok, now that that’s done, one of the most important parts in owning an AeroGarden is learning how to properly care for it and clean it.
 Everything comes with a certain level of maintenance and an AeroGarden is no exception.